 Located within the Mojave Desert, Red Rock Canyon was incredible and truly surpassed our expectations.
 The rock formations had thousands of layers of bright orange and the Aztec sandstone cliffs on the horizon, lithified sand dunes that are millions of years old.

 We didn’t go on any big hikes due to the heat, but the big boulders and many rocks make for the best natural playground you can think of.
-We did heaps of climbing, our four year old son enthralled by the enormous rocks around him.
+We did heaps of climbing, our four-year-old son enthralled by the enormous rocks around him.
 There weren’t many wildflowers around as we visited in the middle of Summer, but if you’re lucky enough to go to the park in Spring you can find out more about the many types of wildflowers in the park here.

 It was our last full day in the US.
 After six short months of travelling around this epic country, we were having to say our goodbyes.
 Red Rock couldn’t have been a better parting gift – and the sunset I snapped from the car on our way back to LA, well, see for yourself…

-Driving directions from Las Vegas:
+Driving directions from Las Vegas to Red Rock:

 Red Rock Canyon Nature Preserve is just 30 minutes from central Las Vegas, making it the perfect small day trip from the city.